-FGM typically takes place between birth and around 15 years old, most commonly before puberty starts; however, it is believed that the majority of cases happen between the ages of 5 and 8.
+FGM typically takes place between birth and around 15 years old, most commonly before puberty starts.

 Risk factors for FGM include:

 - low level of integration into UK society - mother or a sister who has undergone FGM - girls who are withdrawn from PSHE - visiting female elder from the country of origin - being taken on a long holiday to the country of origin - talk about a 'special' procedure to become a woman.